mciccale/ScholarVista/README.md

 ## Requirements

-If you want to generate the results from a set of PDF academic papers, you must ensure that the **Grobid Service** to be installed and running in your machine.
-See Grobid Installation Instrucions [here](https://grobid.readthedocs.io/en/latest/Run-Grobid/).
+If you want to generate the results from a set of PDF academic papers, you must ensure that the **Grobid Service** is installed and running in your machine.
+See Grobid installation instrucions [here](https://grobid.readthedocs.io/en/latest/Run-Grobid/).

-If you already have the TEI XML files generated, you can directly generate the information from them.
+If you already have the TEI XML files generated from Grobid saved in a folder, you can directly generate the information from them.

+_Note: The TEI XML files **MUST** be obtained using Grobid, as this tool is intended to work only with Grobid generated TEI XML files._

 ## Install ScholarVista